PegasusMKD/integrated-systems-leptos/README.md

  - [X] Implement the Home Page
  - [ ] Implement the Index pages for each menu item in the navigation bar - IN PROGRESS
  - [ ] View Slot Index Page - IN PROGRESS
+ - [ ] Tickets Index Page - IN PROGRESS
  - [ ] Implement all required functionalities (CRUD essentially)
  - [ ] Test for bugs